Let’s take a look at

 Information security and retention.

-If you become aware of a security issue, contact the Verizon Security Control Center and we will work with you to address your concern.
+If you become aware of a security issue, please visit our page to Report Security Vulnerabilities and follow the instructions to report your issue.
+We will work with you to address your concern.

 Let’s work together to keep children safe.